-Utility Vaults or Structures for Adjacent Property Benefit
+D. Utility Vaults or Structures for Adjacent Property Benefit

-For a Utility Vault or Structure, individually or collectively known as ("UV") to be placed or modified in the Public Right of Way for the benefit of the adjacent property owner, the following is required in addition to the general requirements for underground structure placement:
+For a Utility Vault or Structure, individually or collectively known as ("UV") to be placed or modified in the Public Right of Way for the benefit of the adjacent property owner, a design exception is required.
+See TRN-8.13 Utility Vault or Structure for the Benefit of the Adjacent Property.